SuadeLabs/fire/documentation/properties/status.md

 ### cancelled
 This is a loan that was committed but then later cancelled due to refusal by customer or expiry of offer.

+### closed
+A line of credit that is in its draw period where the credit line has been closed, allowing no further draws or increase in principal balance outstanding.

 ### defaulted
 This is a loan where the customer has defaulted or is non-performing.

+### frozen
+Identifies any line of credit that is in its draw period where the credit line has been temporarily frozen, allowing no further draws or increase in principal balance outstanding, in the reporting month.

 ### revolving
 Indicates that the product is a revolving credit.
 Revolving credit is a type of credit that allows a borrower to repeatedly borrow up to a certain limit without needing to reapply each time.
 As the borrower repays the balance, the credit becomes available again.
 See also [Revolving Credit on Investopedia][investopedia-revolving-credit]